jcaillon/valet/extras/valet-commands.md

   Sends a notification to the team.

-- `self add-command`

-  Add a new command to the current extension.

-- `self add-library`

-  Add a new library to the current extension.

 - `self build`

   Index all the commands and libraries present in the valet extensions directory and installation directory.